Church of St. Elizabeth of Hungary in Łódź: Monastery

 In 1939, the Germans occupied the Bernardine edifices, and the monks were displaced.
 They put stables and garages in the converted church.
 Pankiewicz was hiding at the cemetery of Saint.
 Wincentego near the monastery.
 He was discovered, arrested and deported to the concentration camp in Dachau, where he was murdered in a gas chamber on 18 July 1942.
 He was beatified in 1999.

-Regaining independence, they returned in 1945 to Bernardynes to Łódź.
+Regaining independence, they returned in 1945 to Bernardines to Łódź.
 In the junior high school, however, they only covered the basement and the ground floor, because all floors were used by the Polish authorities to use public education, concluding a lease agreement with the monastery, which was until 1989 when the building was recovered.
 Earlier, in 1978, at the church of St. Elżbieta was erected a parish.
 After a few years, it was transformed into a Franciscan College and then dissolved.
 The current educational institution is called the Catholic Junior High School and High School.